 This page describes how to setup a Jupyter notebook and configure it for use with Rockset.

 The steps below are intended for use with Python 3.
-They require that you have a Rockset account and have installed the latest Rockset Python client.
-Refer to the Python page for instructions on installing the Python client.
+They require that you have the latest Rockset Python SDK installed.
+Refer to the Python page for instructions on installing the Python SDK.

 $ python3 -m pip install ipython-sql

 If you're using system Python, you may need to